The Sun, Moon, and Stars Lesson Plan

 Explain: 10 min

-1. The teacher will demonstrate the orbital and rotational relationship of the Earth, moon and sun by having students in groups of three demonstrate this concept using their bodies to represent each celestial body.
+1. The teacher will demonstrate the orbital and rotational relationship of the Earth, moon, and sun by having students in groups of three demonstrate this concept using their bodies to represent each celestial body.
 If there is limited room in the classroom, the teacher can simply demonstrate this with one group of three students by moving desks enough to clear a space large enough for the demonstration.
 Optimally, the teacher will be able to use hallway space so several groups can demonstrate this concept.
-Each group will get a sheet with the following diagram, which demonstrates direction of rotation. (see Appendix A in the lesson plan)
+Each group will get a sheet with the following diagram, which demonstrates the direction of rotation. (see Appendix A in the lesson plan)

 2. As students demonstrate the rotational movements, the teacher assists students as needed as well as pausing the activity to ask questions to assess knowledge.

 • a.
 In which direction does the Earth rotate on its axis?
-Does the Earth rotate in the same direction as the Moon? as the Sun? i.
+Does the Earth rotate in the same direction as the Moon? or the Sun? i.
 The Earth rotates counter-clockwise on its axis.
 Yes, yes.

 • b.
 Does the moon orbit around the Sun or the Earth?
 Why does the moon orbit where it does? i.
 The Moon orbits around the Earth.
 This is because of its proximity to the Earth.
 Although the Sun has a greater gravitational effect due to its size, the moon is close enough to the Earth so that it is caught in its gravitational pull.